 For some raw materials, such as petroleum, natural gas, and coal, the amount consumed in all industrial applications as fuel far exceeds the amount consumed as raw materials (feedstock) for products.
 The primary use of these materials in the marketplace is for energy.
 The total amount of these materials can be viewed as an energy pool or reserve.
 The use of a certain amount of these materials as feedstocks for products, rather than as fuels, removes that amount of material from the energy pool, thereby reducing the amount of energy available for consumption.
 This use of available energy as feedstock is called the energy of material resource (EMR) and is included in the inventory.
-The energy of material resource represents the amount the energy pool is reduced by the consumption of fuel materials as raw materials in products and is quantified in energy units.
+The energy of materials as raw materials as raw materials in products and is quantified in energy units.